 Remaining physically active, controlling your blood pressure, refraining from smoking, getting enough sleep, and maintaining a healthy diet (high in dark green, leafy vegetables) can limit problems with vision that can arise as you age and improve your eye health in general.
+Some people also explore natural remedies like castor oil for eyes as an adjunct to dietary and lifestyle changes for eye care.
 Supplements and vitamins can help to maintain eye health too, but they should be used in addition to a balanced and nutritious diet and positive lifestyle choices.

 - How to Choose Eye and Vision Supplements.
 (November 2016).
 All About Vision.

 - For the Public: What AREDS Means for You.
 (May 2018).
 National Eye Institute (NEI).